Systematizing Racial Equity Planning in Government

 19 state departments incorporating Racial Equity Action Plans

 The lives of California’s residents are shaped in part by decisions at the state level.
-So PHI’s Health in All Policies (HiAP) team’s work with the Government Alliance for Race and Equity (GARE) Capitol Cohort, a racial equity capacity building project for California’s state government, holds the potential to bring greater justice and equity to each of its 39 million residents.
+So PHI’s State of Equity (formerly HiAP) team’s work with the Government Alliance for Race and Equity (GARE) Capitol Cohort, a racial equity capacity building project for California’s state government, holds the potential to bring greater justice and equity to each of its 39 million residents.
 19 state departments—including public health, education, corrections and rehabilitation, and housing—prepared Racial Equity Action Plans, focusing on areas such as workforce development, budgeting, community engagement, results-based accountability, and program development.

 “Participating in GARE provided CDPH with an opportunity to be purposeful and explicit about finding solutions to racial inequities that may be perpetuated through our institutional processes, operations and policies.” – Dr. Karen Smith, Director of the California Department of Public Health.